 This site hosted not one but two vital battles in the Civil War, as the armies of both sides battled for its crucial rail junction.
 The first – the First Battle of Manassas (or the First Battle of Bull Run) – was the first major warfare of the conflict in July 1861, a victory for the Confederacy.
 The battle also made a hero of the immortal Southern general Thomas “Stonewall” Jackson.
 The Second Battle of Manassas (or the Second Battle of Bull Run) took place a little over a year later and was another victory in the glorious but brief wartime career of “Stonewall” Jackson.
 Visitors to Manassas today can explore the Manassas National Battlefield Park, a beautiful and well-preserved ground that contains tributes to both battles.

-This crucial battle combined with the defeat at Gettysburg to deal the Confederacy a fatal blow.
+This crucial battle combined with the defeat at Gettysburg to deal with the Confederacy a fatal blow.
 Under the leadership of Gen. Ulysses S. Grant, the Northern Army of Tennessee executed a devastating siege on this crucial town on the Mississippi River, opening up the crucial waterway to the armies of the North and cutting a wide swath through the south.
 Today, the Vicksburg National Military Park offers a spectacular array of monuments and markers, as well as the wreck of the U.S.S.
 Cairo.

 These are just a few of the more prominent Civil War battlefields – there are dozens of others across the country that we’re planning to visit, each with their own unique and unforgettable historical treasures to present to a visitor.
 It’s a perfect educational trip for the entire family – you’re sure to have an experience that you’ll never forget.